thetrime/trimeplay/README.md

 What doesn't work *but should* (ie, bugs)
    * Sometimes the airplay capability disappears from the network.
 Not sure why (yet)
-   * Photos look ugly (wrong colour, wrong origin) sometimes.
-I think this is an off-by-one error in transfer
    * the screensaver will still come on if you're looking at a photo.
 I don't know if this is a bug or a feature?

 LICENSE: